 You’ve heard it in so many different places: location, location, location.
 There is a reason it is so ingrained in us photographers.

 Others share geotags through platforms like Flickr and Shot Hot Spot.
-Other locations can be found with a little research.
+You can find other locations with a little research.

 There are even apps that help you visualise what the location will look like at a particular time of day.